 Money market account interest rates generally are variable, meaning they can fluctuate.
 The only typical exception to this is if the money market account has an introductory rate that’s guaranteed for a certain period of time.
 These typically are guaranteed for anywhere from three months to a year.

-If you pursue one of these introductory rates, compare it with current standard rates.
+If you pursue one of these introductory rates, compare it with the institution's current standard rates.
 This may give you an idea of how competitive the bank will be after the introductory period ends.

 Can you add money to a money market account?